Fannie Lou Hamer: Freedom Democratic Party and Congressional run

 Hamer traveled around the country, speaking at colleges, universities, and institutions.
 She was not rich, as confirmed by her clothing and vernacular.
 Moreover, Hamer was a short and stocky poor black woman with a deep Southern accent, which gave rise to ridicule in the minds of many in her audiences.
 Although she was an in-demand speaker, she was often patronized by both blacks and whites because she lacked formal education.
 For instance, NAACP leader Roy Wilkins said Hamer was "ignorant", and President Lyndon Johnson looked down on her.
 When she was being considered to speak as a delegate at the 1964 Democratic National Convention, Hubert Humphrey said: "The President will not allow that illiterate woman to speak from the floor of the convention."

 In 1964, Hamer received an honorary degree from Tougaloo College, much to the dismay of a group of black intellectuals who thought she was undeserving of such an honor because she was "unlettered".
 On the other hand, Hamer had staunch supporters including Ella Baker, Bob Moses, Charles McLaurin, and Malcolm X who believed in her story and in her ability to communicate effectively.
 These supporters and others like them believed that despite Hamer's illiteracy, "People who have struggled to support themselves and large families, people who have survived in Georgia and Alabama and Mississippi, have learned some things we need to know."
 She was known to evoke strong emotions in her listeners, indicative of her "telling it like it is" oratorical style.

-Hamer's style of speaking and connecting to audiences can be traced back to her upbringing and the black Baptist Church to which her family belonged, which many see as the source of her ability to compel audiences with words.
+Hamer's style of speaking and connecting to audiences can be traced back to her upbringing and the black Baptist Church to which her family belonged, which many see as the source of her ability to sway audiences with words.
 Woven into her speeches was a deep level of confidence, biblical knowledge, and even comedy in a way that many did not think possible for someone without a formal education or access to "institutionalized power".
-Hamer had seen her mother walk around with a concealed pistol in an attempt to protect her children from white land owners who were known to beat sharecroppers' children.

 Hamer's mother instilled a sense of pride in being black when Hamer did not perceive that being black was a benefit during her childhood.
+Hamer had seen her mother walk around with a concealed pistol in an attempt to protect her children from white land owners who were known to beat sharecroppers' children.
 Hamer's father was a Baptist preacher who often entertained the family with jokes at the end of the day.
 Although Hamer made it only to sixth grade because she had to help the family work the fields, she excelled at reading, spelling, and poetry, and even won spelling bees.
 Her family encouraged her to recite her poetry to the family and their guests.